 We live in times when we’re bombarded with information and suggestions on how we should live our lives.
-Many people get caught up in the information overload, so they stop living the life that reflects them, and they rather do things that make sense according to others.
+Many people get caught up in information overload, so they stop living the life that reflects them, and they rather do things that make sense, according to others.

 An action is acting based on your logical mind, ego, fears, or reason.

 An example could be having a business meeting at the company you work for and plan what needs to be done in the next quarter.

 Depending on the type of corporation, it’s less likely that while creating the plan, you could divert too much from the company’s objectives and its common practice to achieve such goals.
 As you follow the guidelines, you become blind to new ways of how you could improve things.

 Another example is creating a tight to-do list for your upcoming week when the things on your list reflect your fears more than love.
 Maybe you commit to helping your friend moving out, although it brings you a lot of time pressure.
 Your fear wins you over because you’re worried to say no as you might lose them if you don’t help them out, so you do it anyway.

 Or you’re in your 30s, and you’re afraid that you’ll end up single and without children.
 Then you meet someone who is okay, but you don’t feel in love with them.
 Regardless you marry them because you’re afraid that you wouldn’t meet someone better.

 Often people take actions based on their social conditioning without even realizing it.
 Your family has conditioned you to have specific values, lifestyles, living standards, etc. When you were little, you accepted these family patterns without questioning them, so you internalized their beliefs so much that now you can’t distinguish whether they reflect you or not.